MPA Financial Assistance

 The Department of Political Science has two types of financial assistance available to support graduate study.
 This includes graduate assistantships and graduate scholarships/fellowships.
 The application deadline for all department financial assistance is March 1.

-The Department of Political Science provides financial aid for assistance in the form of a graduate assistantship on a competitive basis in exchange for assistance to faculty with their teaching, or research, or both.
+The Department of Political Science provides financial aid for assistance in the form of a graduate assistantship on a competitive basis in exchange for assistance to faculty with their teaching, research, or administrative responsibilities.
 Specific assignments to teaching or research depend on the needs and abilities of the graduate assistant, and the needs of the department.
 Assistantships must be applied for on a yearly basis.

 Awards reflect the following criteria: